min2ha/ukwa-site/content/target/68843/index.en.md

   "start_date": "2018-07-14T09:00:00Z"
 }

-# Happy Pontist, The: A blog from the UK about Bridges and Bridge Design

 The Happy Pontist is a bridge designer and admirer.
 This is a blog about bridges including a history of bridges across the UK and review of many books and has been regularly updated since 2008.